Taipei Zoo: Children's Zoo

-Young guests can interact with domestic animals like alpacas, chickens, donkeys and pigs.
-The Children's Zoo also has habitats for some wild animals like meerkats, raccoons and South American coati.
+Young guests can interact with domestic animals, such as alpacas, chickens, donkeys, rabbits and pigs.
+The Children's Zoo also has habitats for some wild animals, including meerkats, raccoons and South American coatis.

 Insectarium

-The statue of a stag beetle stands at the entrance of the zoo's insectarium, which contains lots of species of insects and arachnids.
-Behind the Insectarium is a butterfly garden with more than 125 species of butterfly.
+A statue of a stag beetle stands at the entrance of the zoo's insectarium, which contains many species of insects and arachnids.
+Behind the Insectarium is a butterfly garden housing more than 125 species of butterfly.

 Tropical Rainforest Area

-Animals from the rainforests of Southeast Asia are featured here, including Asian elephants, Asian small-clawed otters, Bengal tigers, Bornean orangutans, great hornbills, leopards, Malayan tapirs and siamangs, alongside a few animals from South America like black-capped squirrel monkeys, capybaras and giant anteaters.
+Animals from the rainforests of Southeast Asia are featured here, including Asian elephants, Asian small-clawed otters, Bengal tigers, Bornean orangutans, great hornbills, leopards, Malayan tapirs and siamangs, alongside a few South American animals, including black-capped squirrel monkeys, capybaras and giant anteaters.